 Additionally, it is important to consider what version of SQL Server you will be using when determining your server's hardware.
 The following image details out the RAM supported by the various supported versions of SQL Server.
 These numbers are only representative of 64-bit installations.

-- Drive 1: Data Warehouse (size of database + room for growth)
+- Drive 1: Data drive (size of source databases x2)

 This isn't as important as the above related instances, but it is an item of note when determining your server's hardware sizing.
 At a minimum, you will be able to run the BI Solution with any speed and size of processor.
 However, 4-8 cores is recommended for smaller companies whereas larger companies should try to get closer to 8-16 cores.